 The Government is committed to improving the STEM skills of young Australians to ensure that they have the skills they need to live and work in a globalised world.

 As part of the $1.1 billion National Innovation and Science Agenda, the Australian Government has allocated over $64 million to fund early learning and school STEM initiatives under the Inspiring all Australians in Digital Literacy and STEM measure.
-This includes two measures: Inspiring STEM Literacy and Embracing the Digital Age.
+This includes two measures: Embracing the Digital Age (school initiatives – $51 million) and Inspiring STEM Literacy (early learning initiatives – $14 million).

 School STEM initiatives